-9.4.70.
+9.4.69.
 INT (A [,KIND])

 Description: Converts a value to integer type.
-Class: Elemental function; Generic Arguments: A Must be of type integer, real, or complex.
+Class: Elemental function; Generic Arguments: А Must be of type integer, real, or complex.
 KIND (opt) Must be a scalar integer initialization expression.
-Results: The result is of type integer.
-If KIND is present, the kind parameter of the result is specified by KIND; otherwise, the kind parameter of the result is that shown in the following table.
-If the processor cannot represent the result value in the kind of the result, the result is undefined.
+Results: specified by KIND; otherwis The result is of type integer.
+If KIND is present, the kind parameter of the result is that pecified by KIND; otherwise, the kind parameter of the result is that shown in the ollowing table.
+If the processor cannot represent the result value in the kind of the result, he result is undefined.
 Functions that cause conversion of one data type to another type have the same effect as the implied conversion in assignment statements.

-The result value depends on the type and absolute value of A:

-- If A is of type integer, INT (A) = A. - If A is of type real and |A| < 1, INT (A) has the value zero.

-If A is of type real and |A| (>=) 1, INT (A) is the integer whose magnitude is the largest integer that does not exceed the magnitude of A and whose sign is the same as the sign of A.
+The result value depends on ne result value depends on the type and absolute value of A: • If A is of type integer, IN If A is of type integer, $INT(A) = A$. • If A is of type real and A If A is of type real and $ A < 1$, INT (A) has the value zero.
+If A is of type real and $ A (>=) 1$, INT (A) is the integer whose magnitude is the largest integer that does not exceed the magnitude of A and whose sign is the same as the sign of A. If A is of type complex, I INT(A) = A is the value obtained by applying the preceding